-In figure 4.20 we present the contributions of outputs and inputs to TRG's 10.3 per cent TFP change in the 2017 year.
-The large reduction in ENS in 2017 leads to it making the largest positive contribution to TFP change at 5.7 percentage points.
-The second largest positive contribution at 2.0 percentage points comes from the reduction in overhead lines input.
-Small reductions in the other input components lead tot hem also making small positive contributions to TFP change in 2017.
-And growth in energy throughput in 2017 leads to it making the third largest positive contribution at 0.9 percentage points.
-TRG's large positive TFP change in 2017, just half of which was due to the reduction in ENS, was better than TFP change for the industry as a whole which was itself a quite high 5.8 per cent.
+In figure 4.20 we present the contributions of outputs and inputs to TRG's 1.2 per cent TFP change in the 2018 year.
+The large reduction in opex in 2018 leads to it making the largest positive contribution to TFP change at 3.1 percentage points.
+The second largest positive contribution at 0.3 percentage points comes from end-users numbers growth.
+Small increases in the other output components lead to them also making small positive contributions to TFP change in 2018.
+TRG's TFP change of 1.2 per cent in 2018 was somewhat less than TFP change for the industry as a whole which was 2.2 per cent.